mdn/content/files/en-us/web/api/fenced_frame_api/index.md

 ### Permissions policy

-Only [privacy sandbox](https://developer.chrome.com/docs/privacy-sandbox/) features can be controlled via a policy set on a fenced frame; other policy-controlled features are not available in this context.
+Only specific features designed to be used in `<fencedframes>`s can be enabled via permissions policies set on them; other policy-controlled features are not available in this context.
 See [Permissions policies available to fenced frames](/en-US/docs/Web/HTML/Element/fencedframe#permissions_policies_available_to_fenced_frames) for more details.

 ### HTTP headers